tonyzp/TypedJSON/README.md

 json.tj.find(@"greeting").value;
 ```

 `- find` operator enumerate the dictionary recursively to get the value mathes the specified key, but doesn't do the type check.
-In order to insure type safety of the value, we could use `Valuable` extension method `- stringValue`:
+In order to insure type-safety, we could use `Valuable` extension method `- stringValue`:

 ```objectivec
 json.tj.find(@"greeting").stringValue;